mattdiamond/Recorderjs/README.md

 #### Instance Methods

     rec.startRecording()

+**startRecording** will begin capturing audio.

     rec.pauseRecording()

+**pauseRecording** will keep the stream and monitoring alive, but will not be recording the buffers.
+Subsequent calls to **startRecording** will add to the current recording.

     rec.stopRecording()

-Pretty self-explanatory... **startRecording** will begin capturing audio. **pauseRecording** will keep the stream and monitoring alive, but will not be recording the buggers. **stopRecording** will cease capturing audio and disable the mic input stream.
-Subsequent calls to **startRecording** will add to the current recording.
+**stopRecording** will cease capturing audio and disable the monitoring mic input stream.
+Subsequent calls to **startRecording** will require authorization to access the input stream again before adding to the current recording.

     rec.clear()